-PIzzeria style hand-tossed pizza dough that you can make right at home.
-No special pizza oven needed either!
+Pizzeria-style hand-tossed pizza dough that you can make right at home.
+No special pizza oven is needed, either!

-It comes together beautifully, has a great texture, and chew to it.
-It crisps up beautifully while leaving the crust interior soft and chewy.
-THAT makes, for me, the perfect pizza.
+It comes together beautifully, has a great texture, and chews well.
+It crisps up beautifully while leaving the crust soft and chewy on the inside.
+That makes, for me, the perfect pizza.

 Freezing Dough and Thawing Instructions